kmarkeybraves/Justin-Watkins.github.io/05-Segmentation.md

 #### Discretizing our numerical variables

-Many operations (such as _latent class regression_) require discreet data.
+Many operations (such as _latent class regression_) require discrete data.
 There is some art to this part of the exercise.
 However, there are several ways to approach it.
 We'll do it in a couple of different ways.
 We'll start by creating a couple of other appropriate data structures for our segmentation methods.

 Let's begin by creating a new data frame to work with.
 We'll use data frames and tibbles interchangeably.
 We have yet to speak about tibbles.
 Tibbles are a Wickham construct for working in the tidyverse.
 They functionally act like data frames but have some features that generally make them a little friendlier to work with.
 However, specific legacy packages require data frames.
 This is one of the peculiarities of R that you won't find in Python.
 This can also be frustrating.